actions-cool/issues-helper/docs/guide/note.en-US.md

 When an action is set, such as adding a label `x1` to an issue, Actions will automatically add a label `x2` to the issue.

 But if this is done by `GitHub Actions bot` (that is, the token in the actions is not passed, or the default `token: ${{ secrets.GITHUB_TOKEN }}` is used), the actions of label `x2` will not be triggered.

+## `assignees` scope

+- The owner or collaborator of the warehouse, if there is an organization, including members
+- Participants of the issue, including creators and commenters